giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/README.md

 ## CSF versus closed-form comparison

-The Python script evaluates the `CSFStacked` model at Gauss-Lobatto stations on each interval and compares the CSF-computed values with the closed-form reference.
+The `CSFStacked` model is evaluated by CSF at Gauss-Lobatto stations on each interval.
+The resulting CSF-computed sectional quantities are then compared with the closed-form reference.

 The station set is built as follows: